Fox Spirit Matchmaker: Animated plot

-Bai Yuechu and his friends came to a flying ship which was Quan Family's out-round creatures laboratory.
+Bai Yuechu and his friends came to a flying ship which was the Quan Family's out-round creatures laboratory.
 Bai met another personality of Cuiyu Minluan who was confined.
 But when Yang Mie met her, he felt too painful and released her.
 Minluan destroyed the lab but was caught.
 Everyone wanted to know what happened in their memory of the previous life.
 Bai and Tushan Susu tried to find the fact but was forbidden to come into their memory by Aolaiguo Sanshao for their abilities were not enough.
 What surprised everyone was that two black fox spirits came out from Yang and Minluan's body. one of them was a special individual which could not be controlled by the Queen of black fox spirit.
 This black fox spirit admitted that the Queen stole half of Xukong Zhilei from Dongfang Yuechu and four in ten spirit power from Yan Ruyu.
 She got a special out-round creature called Jinchenxi from Beishan War hundreds of years ago.
-She used this creature to infected Bai in order to get all the spirit power from Tushan Honghong.
-The host of Quan Family used magic items to prevent out-round creatures from arriving inland, but she was also infected unfortunately.
+She used this creature to infect Bai in order to get the spirit power from Tushan Honghong.
+The host of the Quan Family used magic items to prevent out-round creatures from arriving inland, but she was also infected unfortunately.
 Bai and his friends ran away from the flying ship.
 However, the magic items were so great that they couldn't ask Tushan for help.
 Soon they met a Taoist who was infected by a kind of out-round creature called Tianjiao(天骄).
 Bai and his friends fought against it and won.
 But Bai's mistake made Tianjiao summoned Jinchenxi and infected Bai, Susu and Huandu Luolan.
 They were all controlled by Jinchenxi.
 Wang Fugui and the host's daughter came into Bai's inner world to try to save him.

-In Bai's inner world, Bai was very painful, he knew his origin was from Dongfang Yuechu and the power was from Tushan Honghong.
+In Bai's inner world, he was painful, and he knew his origin was from Dongfang Yuechu and the power was from Tushan Honghong.
 He thought that everyone wanted him to die so that Dongfang Yuechu could be brought back to life.
 Everyone regarded Susu as Honghong but he didn't.
 He wanted to help Susu to achieve her dream that became the best fox spirit matchmaker, but he thought he couldn't help her.
-Suddenly, Susu came and said that although she was a little fool, she knew that she would become Honghong one day. but she could live as "Susu" with Bai.
+Suddenly, Susu came and said that although she was a little fool, and that she knew that she would become Honghong one day. but she could live as "Susu" with Bai.
 Bai was moved deeply and became normal.